Data Cleaning in Machine Learning

 And then we can replace these NaN values with Mode as mentioned below

-It is very important to check the data types of all columns in data frame before and after conversion process.
+It is very important to check the data types of all columns in the data frame before and after the conversion process.
 To check the data type of columns we can write

-Now it is showing that data type of column ‘NUM_BATH’ as float.
-Basically number of bathroom must be in integer format as it will not be a float value.
+Now it is showing that the data type of column ‘NUM_BATH’ as afloat.
+Basically, a number of bathrooms must be in integer format as it will not be a float value.
 So we have to convert the column in integer form as follows:

 df[‘NUM_BATH’] = df[‘NUM_BATH’].astype(int)

-Which will give result with converted ‘NUM_BATH’ column into integer form.
+Which will give results with converted ‘NUM_BATH’ column into integer form.

-Similarly as you can see in same table in the column of ‘OWN_OCCUPIED’ instead of string value a numerical value b12 is present.
-In this scenario first we have to check the data type of the column and if it does not match with other values in column.
+Similarly, as you can see in the same table in the column of ‘OWN_OCCUPIED’ instead of string value a numerical value b12 is present.
+In this scenario first, we have to check the data type of the column and if it does not match with other values in the column.
 In the above case replace that number by Y or N which appears most.

 for row in df[‘OWN_OCCUPIED’]: